victronenergy/dbus-fronius/README.md

 * The unit id is 126.
 * Only one concurrent TCP connection is allowed on port 502.
 Additional connections are rejected.
-* The inverter publishes only the Common model and the Inverter model.
-This is sufficient for basic operation.
+* Some inverters publish only the Common model and the Inverter model.
+This is sufficient for basic operation, but does not support power limiting.
-* Power limiting is not possible because the inverter does not publish model 123 (Immediate Controls).
+* Some newer inverters may support limiting through SunSpec information model 704.

 Development & toolchain
 =====================